W-types in setoids: Preliminaries

-In extensional type theory with one universe, the (internal) category of small types and function terms is locally cartesian closed if the universe has \ttunitt, $ \sum $ and $ \prod $ types.
-Hence we may consider polynomial endofuctors for each function term $ f \typing B \to A $.
-An initial algebra is then given by the W-type of the family $ f^{-1} \coloneqq \lambda a. \sum_{b \typing B} f(b) =_A a $ with algebra map
+In extensional type theory with one universe, the category of small types and function terms is locally cartesian closed if the universe has \ttunitt, identity types, $\sum$ and $\prod$ types.
+Hence we may consider polynomial endofuctors for each function term $f \typing B \to A$.
+An initial algebra is then given by the W-type of the type family $ f^{-1} \coloneqq \lambda a. \sum_{b \typing B} f(b) =_A a$, with algebra map defined by